 Whitening strips are more affordable, starting at just $12 per package.
 And finally, LED whitening of the teeth runs around $30.

 For a full teeth whitening price list, get in touch with the dental clinics of your choosing and require more info about their treatments and charges.
 It is worth mentioning that there may be additional fees regarding the dentist’s work, take-home trays, medicine, etc.

 Keep in mind that professional tooth whitening does not go through dental insurance companies because it is an elective procedure.

 Q&A about Teeth Whitening Singapore

 Q: Can sensitive teeth be whitened?

 A: Yes, but you do need to discuss this with a medical professional.
-If you suffer from tooth sensitivity, your only option will be in-office teeth whitening because it is advanced enough to tackle sensitivity without further damaging the enamel.
+If you suffer from tooth sensitivity, your only option will be in-office teeth whitening because it is advanced enough to tackle sensitivity without further damaging the enamel layer.

 Q: Can I drink alcohol after teeth whitening?

 A: No. You are strongly discouraged from consuming alcoholic beverages after your procedure 4.
 It’s not only because of their colour.
 Just don’t forget that using whitening gel can make your teeth extremely vulnerable and the acid in alcohol might weaken the teeth enamel.

 Q: What can you eat after teeth whitening in Singapore?